anomius/2022_microsoft_ionq_challenge/README.md

 2) https://www.researchgate.net/publication/338113536_Quantum_Tic-Tac-Toe_A_Hybrid_of_Quantum_and_Classical_Computing

 ### Team Experience at iQuHACK 2022
 Our experience as a team at the Interdisciplinary Quantum Hackathon 2022 by MIT has been a great learning experience.
-The expert sessions with industry specialists and leading researchers was motivating and enlightening.
-The hackathon has given us an extremley great platform to exercise our knowledge in the field of quantum computation and programming to work on something unique and fun filled.
-We are extremely grateful for opportunity given and are utmost sure that this hackathon has motivated us to contribute our time and effort as a part of the quantum workforce.
+Through the expert sessions and talks with industry specials and leading researchers, we became even more motivated and enlightened.
+This hackathon has given us an wonderful platform to exercise our knowledge in the field of quantum computation and computer programming to work on something unique, fulfilling, and fun.
+We are extremely grateful for opportunity given by the iQuHack Staff and are utmost sure that this hackathon has motivated us to contribute our time and effort as a part of the future quantum workforce.

 ## Link to the presentation: